The Northeast

 Included in this volume:

-How fire fits into the region today and what that means for the country overall
+How fire fits into the region today

 The Northeast has its roster of great fires, beginning with dark days in the late 18th century, followed by a chronicle of conflagrations continuing as late as 1903 and 1908, with a shocking after-tremor in 1947.
 It hosted the nation’s first forestry schools.
 It organized the first interstate (and international) fire compact.
 And it was the Northeast that pioneered the transition to the true Big Burn—industrial combustion—as America went from burning living landscapes to burning lithic ones.